microsoft/tslint-microsoft-contrib/README.md

 `no-string-based-set-interval`  | Do not use the version of setInterval that accepts code as a string argument.
 However, it is acceptable to use the version of setInterval where a direct reference to a function is provided as the callback argument | 0.0.1
 `no-string-based-set-timeout`   | Do not use the version of setTimeout that accepts code as a string argument.
 However, it is acceptable to use the version of setTimeout where a direct reference to a function is provided as the callback argument | 0.0.1
 `no-unexternalized-strings`     | Ensures that double quoted strings are passed to a localize call to provide proper strings for different locales.
 The rule can be configured using an object literal as document in the [feature request](https://github.com/Microsoft/tslint-microsoft-contrib/issues/95#issuecomment-173149989)| 2.0.1
-`no-unnecessary-semicolons`     | Remove unnecessary semicolons | 0.0.1
 `no-unnecessary-bind`           | Do not bind 'this' as the context for a function literal or lambda expression.
 If you bind 'this' as the context to a function literal, then you should just use a lambda without the bind.
 If you bind 'this' as the context to a lambda, then you can remove the bind call because 'this' is already the context for lambdas.
 Works for Underscore methods as well.  | 1.0
+`no-unnecessary-override`       | Do not write a method that only calls super() on the parent method with the same arguments.
+You can safely remove methods like this and Javascript will correctly dispatch the method to the parent object. | 2.0.4
+`no-unnecessary-semicolons`     | Remove unnecessary semicolons | 0.0.1
 `no-unused-imports`             | Remove unused imports | 0.0.1
 `no-with-statement`             | Do not use with statements.
 Assign the item to a new variable instead | 0.0.1 `prefer-array-literal`          | Use array literal syntax when declaring or instantiating array types.
 For example, prefer the Javascript form of string[] to the TypeScript form Array<string>.
 Prefer '[]' to 'new Array()'.
 Prefer '[4, 5]' to 'new Array(4, 5)'.
 Prefer '[undefined, undefined]' to 'new Array(4)'. | 1.0